potsofbeans/potsofbeans.github.io/README.md

 # Forest-finder
+### Forest Finder: Your Comprehensive Eco-Encyclopedia for Discovering the Diverse Species Inhabiting Various Tree Habitats
-### Forest finder is a eco dictionary for finding what species live in what trees.
+[comment]: <> (Forest finder is a eco dictionary for finding what species live in what trees. )